r-lyeh-archived/codex/README.md

 codex
 =====

-Codex is a lightweight and simple C++ framework to escape, unescape, read, write and convert from/to different encoding charsets
+Codex is a lightweight and simple C++ library to escape, unescape, read, write and convert from/to different encoding charsets

 @todocument